uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Residential schools endangered the health and well-being of the children who attended them.
 Many students succumbed to infectious disease, particularly tuberculosis.
 Sexual and physical abuse, as well as separation from families and communities, caused lasting trauma for many others.
-The effects of this trauma were often passed on to the children of the residential school Survivors and sometimes to their grandchildren.
+The effects of this trauma were often passed on to the children<!--x-->
+of the residential school Survivors and sometimes to their grandchildren.
 Residential schools also posed a threat to the mental health of students through the pervasive assumptions and assertions they made about the inferiority of Aboriginal peoples, cultures, and languages.
 This disregard for Aboriginal health and well-being was consistent with the long-established patterns of colonialism: the introduction of new diseases, the disruption of traditional food sources, and the concentration of people on unproductive land and the housing of them in cramped, unsanitary dwellings.